UjjwalSinduria/Progress_Report/Ujjwal_Tracker.md

 ### Friday 20-12-2024
 - [x] Created lambda funcution with team to upload files and folders
 - [x] Fixed some bugs. like api is getting called multiple time.

+### Monday 23-12-2024
+- [x] Read about useRef hook
+- [x] Implemented create folder and upload functionality in the react
+- [x] Implemented Page Management, so that user can directly jump to their descired page.
+- [x] Implemented Search functionality in the lambdafunction as well as in the react also, through bucket name user can search the buckets
+- [x] Added all the files and the folders of the bucket into the table so that the UI would be clean